MarjanMagharehi/Bookmarks-Manager/README.md

 I set up another database called bookmark_manager_test - aka the test database (to connect with the test files).

-As user, so that I may easily add bookmarks that I want I would like to have a button to add bookmarks
+Altered the table bookmarks in bookmark_manager and bookmark_manager_test to have a title column (as represented in the 02_add_title_to_bookmarks.sql, migration).